I’m a big believer in putting things off, in fact, I even put off procrastinating.

 In his ground-breaking book, “The Organized Mind”, Daniel Levitin writes, "Procrastination comes in two types.
 Some of us procrastinate in order to pursue restful activities—spending time in bed, watching TV—while others of us procrastinate certain difficult or unpleasant tasks in favor of those that are more fun or that yield an immediate reward.

 What type of procrastinator are you?
-Are you a rest-seeking procrastinator who doesn’t want to be doing anything at all or a fun-task procrastinator who enjoys being busy and active all the time but struggles to start anything that they don’t enjoy?
+Are you a rest-seeking procrastinator who doesn’t want to be doing anything at all, or a fun-task procrastinator who enjoys being busy and active all the time, but struggles to start anything that they don’t enjoy?
 Are you procrastinating because you are putting off the hard tasks, or are you procrastinating because something fun or immediately rewarding has caught your eye?
-I think we can be both types to be honest, but change according to the situation.
+I think we can be both types to be honest, but it changes according to the situation.
 Taking time to figure out which type you are will help you break out of your procrastination patterns for good.

 Tip 1: Change your language and self-talk.